Erasmus Mundus Scholarship

-- Example: a Serbian student who lived in Germany for 13 months, 3 years before 14 January 2021 should apply as a Programme country student; a Mexican student who has been living in Spain for 11 months at 14 January 2021 (and never before in the 5 year period) should apply as a Partner country student.
+- Example: an American student who lived in Germany for 13 months, 3 years before 27 January 2023 should apply as a Programme country student; a Mexican student who has been living in Spain for 11 months at 27 January 2023 (and never before in the 5 year period) should apply as a Partner country student.

 - Please provide EXACT dates on your CV to avoid delays in verifying eligibility.

 The contribution to travel and installation costs takes into account only the residence (as determined above, at 27 Janaury 2023) of the scholarship holder regardless of the category under which the student has applied.